 Most of the procedures associated with the practice of Infectious Disease are carried out in the Microbiology Laboratory.
 Aspiration of abscesses for culture can be performed by Infectious Disease Fellows, but usually by surgeons in conjunction with consultation by the Infectious Disease Fellows.
 The Fellows are more responsible for collaborating on the evaluation of such materials in surgical pathology and the microbiology lab.
 To be sure that each microbiological procedure is well understood, ID Microbiology Rounds are held four times a week in the Microbiology Laboratory with a 60-minute session devoted to procedures being performed upon specimens from patients whom the trainees have seen in the hospital, or other interesting cases.
 Additionally, teaching rounds are held in Clinical Microbiology at YNHH.
-In these rounds, culture material (including Gram stains and culture plates) is reviewed on several contemporary patients that the Infectious Disease trainees have consulted on.
+In these rounds, culture material (including Gram stains and culture plates) is reviewed on several contemporary patients that the Infectious Diseases trainees have consulted on.
 Formal didactic instruction is given weekly and includes the following topics: microbiologic staining techniques, use of microbiologic media, blood culture technology, automated systems for the isolation and characterization of fungi and mycobacteria, mycoplasma cultures, gene probe techniques for chlamydia and gonococci, fluorescent microscopy, antimicrobial susceptibility testing, parasitologic techniques including acid-fast stains and ELISA techniques for cryptosporidia, and all special techniques for identification of viruses through cell culture, antigen detection and serology.

-Finally, faculty are involved in a weekly formal teaching conference, the Didactic Lecture Series, in which faculty give didactic instruction in a series of 8 lectures on antibiotic pharmacokinetics/clinical use/adverse effects, a series of 10 lectures on HIV related issues, as well as a series of lectures on common community and nosocomial infectious disease problems.
+Finally, faculty are involved in a weekly formal teaching conference, the Didactic Lecture Series, in which faculty give didactic instruction in a series of 8 lectures on antimicrobial pharmacokinetics/clinical use/adverse effects, a series of 10 lectures on HIV related issues, as well as a series of lectures on common community and nosocomial infectious disease problems.